aarondwi/together/README.md

 TODO: Nice to have
 -------------------------

 1. Dynamic concurrency limit, especially for number of worker goroutines.
-Based on upstream latency and/or work in queue.
+Based on upstream latency and/or work in queue, or even custom (?).
-2. Add randomized sleep option, so a lot of done works not keep contending the next part.
+2. Add randomized sleep option, so a lot of done works not keep contending the next part (?).
+3. Add `SubmitMany` call, that put many params with one lock call only.
+4. Add per result own error, rather than only global one.
+5. Move to generic, once golang supports it.